edd07/jotdown/README.md

 The `directory` structure will be replicated under `output_directory`, and all `.jd` files will be translated to the specified output format.
 Links to other `.jd` files are automatically converted to the correct file extension.
 The stylesheet file will be copied to `output_directory` and all output documents will link to it instead of embedding its text.
 Other files found in side `directory` will be copied over verbatim.
 This mode allows, for example, to have a source tree for a website including Jotdown source documents, custom HTML, images, etc. that will be exported with a single command, to a single directory that is ready to be deployed.

+### Other options

+    $ jd <input> [-o <output>] [-f <format>] [-s <stylesheet>] [-r | --md-refs]

+* `-r` or `--md-refs`: Treat citation-style links in a manner compatible with Markdown.
+Jotdown's own behaviour (allowing markup inside citations, not only links) is default.
+* `-a` or `--author`: Specify an author for the compiled document.
+Defaults to the system's current user name.
 A note on encodings
 -------------------

 The provided sample document (`text.jd`) is encoded as UTF-8, and so it will work unmodified only on systems where UTF-8 is default, as Python will use the system's default encoding for reading files.
 Jotdown could be hard-coded to read files as UTF-8, but I chose not to because a user's `.jd` files will presumably be in their system's encoding of choice.

 Because of this, reading your own `.jd` files you edited as plaintext should work with no issues on any system.

-HTML output, however, *is* hard-coded to be UTF-8.
-Jotdown's output files are not intended to be modified by hand, so it should not be a problem.
+Output, however, *is* hard-coded, most likely to UTF-8 (depending on the format).
+Jotdown's output files are not intended to be modified by hand, so their encoding should not be a problem.
 A `<meta charset="UTF-8">` tag is included in every generated HTML file, so any reasonable browser will be able to handle it, special characters and all.

 Output formats
 --------------